 Learn

-Claude Pro and Max vs API Pricing: App Plans, Claude Code, and Team Routes
+Claude Pro/Max vs API Pricing: App Plans, Claude Code, and Separate Billing

 Clarify the spend threshold before you commit.
 Use this page when the core product is familiar and the real question is whether to stay free, upgrade, or switch pricing tracks.